-During the 2-year programs, knowledge of basic office functions and business communications are emphasized so that graduates may prepare to work independently and as part of larger teams.
-Some schools offer programs entirely online.
-A prerequisite for entry into any undergraduate degree program is a high school diploma or its equivalent.
+Associate's degree programs in administrative office technology offer education in the basic office technology that is utilized in today's technology-centric business world.
+During these 2-year programs, knowledge of basic office functions and business communications are emphasized so that graduates may prepare to work independently and as part of larger teams.
+Some schools offer programs partially or entirely online.

 Associate Degree in Administrative Office Technology

 Students are taught to operate basic computer hardware and software programs.
 They might learn to use advanced database maintenance, spreadsheet graphing and desktop publishing techniques for commonly-used programs like those in the Microsoft Office suite.
 Coursework can provide students with hands-on experience.
 Topics of study may include:

 - Word processing

 - Designing PowerPoint presentations

 Because office technology skills are invaluable in the workplace administrative office technology program, graduates are qualified to start work in a variety of types of offices.
 Some common jobs available to associate degree holders include:

 - Executive secretary